OfficialLingLing/Elgato_4K_sRGB_EDID/README.md

 ## Final Notes
-This setup should help in achieving more accurate color representation through the Elgato 4K60 Pro MK.2.
-Make sure to compare the colors on the screen with the captured colors to ensure accuracy.
+This setup should mitigate the color discrepancies and aid in achieving a more accurate color representation through the Elgato 4K60 Pro MK.2.
+Compare the colors on the screen with the captured colors meticulously to ensure accuracy, and contact Elgato to express the need for rectifying the default settings in their OBS driver to circumvent such issues in the future.